 200 digitized labs, model-based: Physics Teaching Technology (PT3) Resource at Eugenia Etkina's website.
 Award-winner from Science Journal!

-PhET: Free online educational simulations of physical phenomena
+PhET: Free online educational simulations of physical and chemical phenomena.
+PhET has a promising future in html5.

 V Python Free open-source computer simulation software; contributed programs in physics, earth science, etc. V Python is used in the two model-based AP-C/university physics textbooks, "Matter and Interactions", by Bruce Sherwood and Ruth Chabay.
 Comments by Matt Greenwolfe, Gregg Swackhamer, Martin Mason & Aaron Titus.

-Ramp n' Roll applet: motion of ball on a ramp (& worksheet)
+Ramp n' Roll applet: motion of ball on a ramp (& worksheet).
+A favorite!

 Teaching